 Loading IndicatorLoading Indicator

-The discussion comes as negotiations continue over key issues including the nuclear issue, the Strait of Hormuz and sanctions.
-It underscores how difficult it may be to reach an agreement in the near term.
+The discussions are taking place as talks continue over key issues including the nuclear issue, the Strait of Hormuz and sanctions.
+The move reflects the difficulty of reaching an agreement in the near term.

-Mediator countries including Pakistan are continuing to coordinate positions between the two sides.
-A ceasefire extension could help preserve conditions for further negotiations.
+Mediator countries including Pakistan are continuing efforts to narrow differences between the two sides.
+Extending the ceasefire could help preserve the conditions for further negotiations.

 JH Kim